 Computer engineering, on the other hand, is mainly about building the hardware, devices, or large-scale infrastructures that make the most out of the algorithms, methods, and solutions studied and optimized by computer science experts.
 It’s more of a hands-on approach to the capabilities of computing systems that offers a real-life experience with the many challenges and miracles of technology.

-One could say that compared to a computer science diploma, a computer engineering degree is a perfect fit for candidates with a more practical mindset.
+One could say that compared to a computer science diploma, a computer engineering master's degree is a perfect fit for candidates with a more practical mindset.
 Youngsters who aspire to a professional life that includes moving from research to blueprint to prototype to production and back are destined to thrive in computer engineering.

 What to expect from a computer engineering course